|

 government stipulate that the station function on a volunteer basis.
 That means

-government.
-We hope to be able to cover these expenses, as well as give a small
+the government.
+We hope to be able to cover these expenses, as well as give a

-"stipend of appreciation" to those individuals who volunteer the most
+small "stipend of appreciation" to those individuals who volunteer the

-by selling private announcements on the radio.
-People desperately want the rest
+most by selling private announcements on the radio.
+People desperately want the

 What